 From the Writer’s Desk in Real Time about The Divi Theme

 The do-it-yourself with Divi isn't complicated when you know how.
 Here are the steps for implementing the Divi Theme.
-First, you should be a member...
+You must be a member of...

 Do it yourself with Divi is a series of blog posts and tutorials to show you how you can have a website and do it yourself.
 This isn't for every...